Bishop of the Diocese of Orlando (1974 – 1990)

 In 1956, he was selected to become director of the National Shrine of the Immaculate Conception in Washington, D.C.
 This is largest church in U.S. and the seventh largest church in the world.

-In 1967, he was named an auxiliary bishop for the Archdiocese of Chicago and remained there until Pope Paul VI appointed Bishop Thomas Grady, second bishop of the Diocese of Orlando.
+In 1967, he was named an auxiliary bishop for the Archdiocese of Chicago and remained there until 1974 when Pope Paul VI appointed him the second bishop of the Diocese of Orlando.
+He was installed on December 16, 1974 at the then St. Charles Cathedral.

 Bishop Grady was shepherd of the diocese during a period of dramatic growth.
 He established 22 new parishes to serve the growing number of new residents flocking to the region.